SpectacularAI/point-cloud-tools/README.md

 ### Gaussian Splatting

 Converting a Gaussian Splatting `.ply` file to `.splat`.
-As of December 2023, there is not standard way of storing the colors of the splats in the PLY files and different tools use different conventions.
+As of December 2023, there is no standard way of storing the colors of the splats in the PLY files and different tools use different conventions.
 The type of the PLY file needs to be specified with the `--ply_input_format` argument.
+See options below:

 [**Inria format**](https://github.com/graphdeco-inria/gaussian-splatting#evaluation):